 Artist Ryan McGinness on Coming Out as a Straight Ally and the Inspiration Behind the NCOD Design

-October 15, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 15, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Last week, Ryan McGinness partnered with HRC to create new artwork for a National Coming Out Day T-shirt.
 McGinness, known to many as the Warhol of the 21st century, is perhaps best known for his screen prints, installations and evocative paintings.
 Today, McGinness shared the inspiration behind the winning T-shirt design.